codepath/android_guides/Using-the-RecyclerView.md

 Using a `RecyclerView` has the following key steps:

-1. Add `RecyclerView` support library to the Gradle build file
+1. Add `RecyclerView` AndroidX library to the Gradle build file
 2. Define a model class to use as the data source
 3. Add a `RecyclerView` to your activity to display the items
 4. Create a custom row layout XML file to visualize the item